cwilso/WebMIDIAPIShim/README.md

 ### 2. Import as a module

-This method is suitable for both Nodejs and browser projects, and for both es5 and esnext code.
+This method is suitable for both Node.js and browser projects, and for both es5 and esnext code.

 First install the package from npm: